PoetOS/moodle-mod_questionnaire/README.md

 There is no main branch.
 Questionnaire is maintained in MOODLE_XXX_STABLE branches.
 Use the latest STABLE branch for development or installation.

+Submit a pull request against the current stable branch to provide fixes, improvements or features.
+Make sure the change is defined well in the pull request or associated issue.
+Pull requests should contain changes for the issue at hand only.
+Any other changes must be in a separate pull request.

-The current stable branch is MOODLE_500_STABLE, and supports Moodle 5.0 through 5.1.
+**The current stable branch is MOODLE_500_STABLE, and supports Moodle 5.0 through 5.1.**

 Use the MOODLE_404_STABLE branch for Moodle 4.4 through 4.5.

 Use the MOODLE_401_STABLE branch for Moodle 4.1 through 4.3.

 ## To Install